Free-Range Chicken Predator Control Philippines (2026): Complete Flock Protection and Biosecurity Guide

 Bayawak-Specific Countermeasures

-The monitor lizard (bayawak) deserves special attention because it is uniquely destructive — a single bayawak can kill 20–30 birds in one night and will return repeatedly until physically excluded or caught.
-Standard fencing alone is not sufficient because large bayawak (1.5–2 meters) are powerful climbers.
+The monitor lizard (bayawak) requires special attention because it can cause severe losses in a free-range farm.
+A single bayawak can kill multiple birds in one night and may return repeatedly if it finds an easy food source.
+Standard fencing alone is often not enough because large bayawak, which can reach 1.5–2 meters, are strong climbers and can exploit weak points in the enclosure.

-• Smooth pipe collars: Install smooth galvanized pipe sections (30 cm diameter, 60 cm length) around each coop post at the 30–45 cm height level.
-Bayawak cannot grip smooth pipe with their claws — the collar prevents them from climbing the post into the coop structure.
+• Smooth pipe collars: Install smooth galvanized pipe collars around each coop post at about 30–45 cm above ground level.
+Use sections around 30 cm in diameter and 60 cm in length to create a barrier that bayawak cannot easily grip with their claws.
+This prevents them from climbing the posts and reaching the coop structure.

-• Live traps: For farms with confirmed bayawak presence, set large wire live traps baited with dead fish or chicken offal near known bayawak entry points.
-Relocate captured animals at least 5 km from the farm — they home with strong site fidelity and will return if released nearby.
+• Live traps: For farms with confirmed bayawak activity, place large wire live traps baited with dead fish or chicken offal near common entry points.
+Captured animals should be handled according to local wildlife regulations and moved only through proper authorities when required, as bayawak can return if released too close to the farm.

-• Guard dogs (trained): A trained farm dog that patrols the perimeter is highly effective against bayawak — monitor lizards avoid areas with active dog scent.
-Important: the dog must be trained not to attack chickens (a bayawak deterrent that also kills your flock is worse than no solution).
-Aspin (Philippine mongrel) dogs are naturally territorial and can be trained for this role.
+• Guard dogs (trained): A trained farm dog that patrols the perimeter can help deter bayawak because predators tend to avoid areas with active dog presence and scent.
+However, the dog must be properly trained not to chase or attack chickens, as a guard animal that harms your flock creates a bigger problem.
+Aspin (Philippine native) dogs are naturally territorial and can be trained to serve as effective farm guardians.

 Snake Exclusion